-Moroccan Lentil Soup, aka Harira, is a spiced north African nutritious soup, low in carbs and high in Proteins.
+Moroccan Lentil Soup, aka Harira, is a spiced North African soup.

 This is a vegan version of the Harira soup, and it's not a traditional authentic recipe.
 It's based on the original, which is prepared with meats.